jamesshore/quixote/README.md

     // Alternatively, can use 'diff()' if you'd rather use your own
     // assertion library.

-    // Check that the logo is in the top-left corner logo.assert({
+    // Check that the logo is in a fixed position on the page logo.assert({
       top: 10,    // logo is 10px from top of page
       left: 15    // and 15px from left